JelixcesCajontoy/fintrack/DFD.md

 ### Processes (Level 1):

 *   **1.0 Manage User Session**: Handles all interactions with Firebase Authentication, including login, registration, and session management.
+It provides the authenticated `User Profile`.
-*   **2.0 Display UI & Dashboards**: Renders all visual components, including transaction lists, budget cards, charts, and insights.
-This process reads from the `Local App Data` store.
+*   **2.0 Display UI & Dashboards**: Renders all visual components.
+It now uses the `User Profile` (containing the UID) to read from and write to the correct user's partition in the `User-Specific Local App Data` store.
-*   **3.0 Generate Reports**: A time-triggered process that runs at the end of each month.
-It reads transaction data for the past month and generates a static `MonthlyReport` which is then written back to the `Local App Data` store.
+*   **3.0 Generate Reports**: A time-triggered process.
+It uses the `User Profile` to read the correct user's transaction data and writes the generated report back to that same user's data partition.

 ### Data Stores (Level 1):

-*   **Local App Data**: Represents the app's entire state persisted in the device's Local Storage.
-This includes:
+*   **User-Specific Local App Data**: Represents the app's state persisted in the device's Local Storage. **Crucially, this data is now partitioned and accessed using the user's unique ID (UID) from their profile.** This includes:
     *   `transactions`
     *   `budgets`
     *   `categories`